 About the site . . .

-The group has dispersed in recent years and the site has been completely rewritten by H. T. King (that would be me); the collection of reviews has taken on the nature of a personal wine diary.
-I post here my opinions of each new wine I sample, though the site itself includes many of the earlier reviews as well.
+The group has dispersed in recent years and the site has been completely rewritten by me (H.T.); the collection of reviews is now more in the nature of a personal wine diary than a collection of group tasting notes.
+I post here opinions of each new wine I sample, though the site itself includes many of the earlier group reviews.
+The reviews are based on a leisurely pass through a full bottle of wine, and not on an isolated sip at a winery or formal tasting.
+The wines are often tasted blind, though not exclusively.

 Origin of the name "Winebork". . .